eellak/gsoc17-donationbox/README.md

 ## Timeline.

 * ##### May 5 - 19 [ Identifying, understanding and integration in the existing system. ]

 * May 20 - 21 [ Installation of infrastructure & start design Wordrees Plugin. ]
-* May 22 - 26 [ Analysis & design Wordpress Plugin ]

-* May 27 [ Implementation of Wordpress Plugin ]
+* May 22-30 [ Implementation of Wordpress Plugin ]
-* May 27 - 31 [ Implementation form ]
-* June 1 - 10 [  Implementation preview of publish ]
-* June 10  - 25 [ Implementation administrator settings ]
-* June 26 - 27 [ Plugin Testing ]
-* June 28 - 30 [ Documentation for Wordpress Plugin ]

-* July 1 - 2 [ Analysis & design API for sending data ]
-* July 3 - 10 [ Implementation of API for sending data ]
+* July 1 - 12 [ Implementation of API for sending data ]
-* July 11 - 12 [ Documentation for sending data API ]

-* July 13 - 14 [ Analysis & design API for receiving data ]
-* July 15 - 22 [ Implementation of API for receiving data ]
+* July 13 - 24 [ Implementation of API for receiving data ]
-* July 23 - 24 [ Documentation for receiving data API ]

-* July 25 [ Implementation of website ]
-* July 25 - 5 [ Implementation of administration page ]
+* July 25 - 28 August [ Implementation of website ]
-* August 5 - 25 [ View data on the main page ]
-* August 26 - 28 [Documentation for website ]

 * August 29 [ Finish ]

+See the detailed timeline here.